TREC-ToT/bench/trec25/anserini-bm25-retrieval/README.md

-# Attention:

-**All of this is currently work in progress, we are in the steps of doing some final checks to verify that everything is ok**

 # Anserini BM25 Baseline for TREC-ToT 2025

 This directory contains a BM25 baseline implemented in [Anserini](https://github.com/castorini/anserini) for the 2025 edition of the [TREC Tip-of-the-Tongue (ToT) Track](https://trec-tot.github.io/).
 This baseline tracks the experiments in the [ir_metadata format](https://www.ir-metadata.org/) (including resource consumption for GPU/CPU/RAM and used energy) with the [TIREx tracker](https://github.com/tira-io/tirex-tracker).